Connect with others who understand.

 • Pretest genetic counseling

-• Collection of a blood sample for lab analysis
+• Collection of blood or saliva for lab analysis

 • A follow-up appointment to discuss the genetic test results